HailuBen/calculator/README.md

 # calculator
-Creating a calculator in JavaScript.
+Creating a calculator using HTML, CSS, and JavaScript.